 Jolie Damer-Daigle is a junior and the one and only Book Critic on the Pipeline.
 In her free time, she enjoys reading (duh) and is somewhat of a fiber artist.
 Jolie is passionate about performance arts and maintaining long lasting friendships.
 She was drawn to the newspaper because of her interests in creative writing and voicing her opinions on books.

-Ellery Boyle, Editor & Staff Reporter
+Ellery Boyle, Managing Editor

 Ellery Boyle is a junior and an experienced editor/reporter on the Pipeline.
 She originally joined the Pipeline for her interest in photography but found an interest in journalism.
 Boyle is involved in the swim and soccer teams and is also a member of the National Honor Society.
 When she's not working on the Pipeline she is probably baking or hanging out with her giant yellow lab, Max.